jniluo15/jbcs_git_basics/README.md

         nothing to commit, working tree clean</pre>

-- Now let's push this *new* local branch `dev` to your remote repo on GitLab:
+- Now let's push this *new* local branch `dev` to your remote repo on GitHub:

   - `git push origin dev`